Warlords of Atlantis: Box office

+According to academic James Chapman, the film opened at the box office strongly but "fell out of the top ten after only one week, a more rapid decline than its predecessors that can probably be attributed to stiff competition during the summer of 1978, including Revenge of the Pink Panther, Close Encounters of the Third Kind and Grease."

+The film was the 15th most successful movie in the UK in 1978.
+However it was considered a disappointment compared to the earlier films (and the movie's higher budget).
+John Dark, Kevin Connor and Brian Hayles did collaborate on one more film, Arabian Adventure.

 Critics

 Variety noted "The one not inconsiderable virtue of the script is that it keeps the pot boiling.
 Direction by Kevin Connor and the editing keep the eye-filling pace brisk.
+The clichéd characters are played in workmanlike fashion by all hands";

+Sight and Sound wrote "the presence of Cyd Charisse, as a puppet-like but still comely Martian, provides some of the few moments of incidental pleasure in this dinosaur fantasy, routinely cobbled together."

-The clichéd characters are played in workmanlike fashion by all hands"; Time Out wrote "As always, Connor's approach is commendably stolid, but this production lacks almost all the more pleasing elements of the earlier movies, and is sickeningly vulgar in its portrayal of Atlantis, right down to the leering emphasis on Cyd Charisse's legs"; TV Guide wrote "It's silly but harmless and won't offend anyone under 12 years of age"; and The Spinning Image noted the film was "scripted by former Doctor Who writer Brian Hayles, and has a similar strain of British idiosyncrasy about it, despite being an American co-production.
+Time Out wrote "As always, Connor's approach is commendably stolid, but this production lacks almost all the more pleasing elements of the earlier movies, and is sickeningly vulgar in its portrayal of Atlantis, right down to the leering emphasis on Cyd Charisse's legs"; TV Guide wrote "It's silly but harmless and won't offend anyone under 12 years of age"; and The Spinning Image noted the film was "scripted by former Doctor Who writer Brian Hayles, and has a similar strain of British idiosyncrasy about it, despite being an American co-production.
 Rest assured, the rubber monsters familiar from the first three films are present and correct, as is the piling on of incident and special effects, regardless of how convincing they are on screen...it's a fairly enjoyable ride with generally witty performances and plentiful action.
 And where else can you get to see Doug McClure beat up Cliff from Cheers?"

-Novelization
+Academic James Chapman felt Warlords was the "most interesting" of the 1970s lost world films "perhaps because it was an original screenplay rather than an adaptation of pulp literature.
+The script has some pretension to seriousness in so far as it suggests an alternative history of the Earth in which the course of technological development has been determined by the survivors of the lost civilisation of Atlantis."

+Filmink noted the films in the series became "beloved".